Miserlou/Helix/README.md

 ### Using the Web Application

-Once Helix, is running, you can visit [localhost:4000](https://localhost:4000) to interact with it.
+Once Helix is running, you can visit [localhost:4000](https://localhost:4000) to interact with it.

 On the first screen, you can see all of your availble graphs: